adityakuppa26/Reinforcement-Learning/Chapter-3.md

 <b>Solution:</b> Reinforcement learning requires its rewards to be scalar values.
 When the rewards take form of a vector i.e. multiple rewards, the agent would find it difficult to maximize the rewards - not knowing which values to focus upon.
 However, if the vector values could be condensed into a single value, it would be possible to fit it into the framework.

 <b><i>Exercise 3.3</i></b> Consider the problem of driving.
 You could define the actions in terms of the accelerator, steering wheel, and brake, that is, where your body meets the machine.
-Or you could dene them farther out - say, where the rubber meets the road, considering your actions to be tire torques.
+Or you could define them farther out - say, where the rubber meets the road, considering your actions to be tire torques.
 Or you could define them farther in - say, where your brain meets your body, the actions being muscle twitches to control your limbs.
 Or you could go to a really high level and say that your actions are your choices of where to drive.
 What is the right level, the right place to draw the line between agent and environment?
 On what basis is one location of the line to be preferred over another?
 Is there any fundamental reason for preferring one location over another, or is it a free choice?

 <b>Solution:</b> There is no single right choice here.
 The right place to draw the line would certainly defend on the task at hand.
 If the task is about modelling the interaction between a car and the driving environment, it would be a good choice to define actions in terms of steering wheel, brakes, etc. However, if the task involves interaction between a driver and the driving environment, it would make more sense to draw the line at - say, higher levels involving actions like muscle twitches.